datacarpentry/semester-biology/materials/vectors-R.md

 area * 2
 ```

-* This works because when do this multiplication, R multiplies the first value in the vector by 2, then multiplies the second values in the vector by 2, and so on
+* When we run this, R multiplies the first value in the vector by 2, then multiplies the second value in the vector by 2, and so on
 * Element-wise: operating on one element at a time

 * Remember - this isn't saved unless we store it